RoyOltmans/garden-mqtt-deamon/README.md

        sudo apt-get install python3-pip
 ```

 3) A MQTT broker is required.
-Install a MQTT broker (for example mosquitto)
+Install a MQTT broker (for example mosquitto) if you do not have one yet
 ```
     $  sudo apt-get install mosquitto mosquitto-clients
 ```